Call Today! 888-234-8376

 Some life insurance companies offer a wide range of life insurance riders while others offer only a select few.
-At TermLife2Go, we work with the top rated companies offering the best life insurance protection.
 If you need a specific rider or would like to talk with a professional about your options, please give us a call today.

 What is a life insurance rider?

 A life insurance rider is an additional option or feature of your life insurance that provides added benefits and protection.

 When you purchase coverage, you are choosing from among particular types of life insurance.

 Each policy is unique in what it offers.
 And you can enhance the benefits of a particular life insurance policy type by adding additional features in the form of life insurance riders.

 Life insurance riders allow customization for your particular needs and wants.

 You can use riders to increase your coverage and/or add additional benefits, such as living benefits.

 You should be aware of the different riders available to you before you choose your policy since most companies require the rider prior to your policy going in force.

 Conversion option rider